 We achieved a net debt reduction of ₹ 325.72 crores during FY 2021-22 and our overall current net debt of ₹ 1,203.10 crores comprises of a healthy mix of long and short-term debt.
-Debt to EBIDTA of 1.54x, is extremely healthy and comfortable.
-Our credit rating has improved from A to A+ in the last FY and we are hopeful our improved financials and ratios will largely mitigate the interest rate hikes in the financial system.
+Debt to EBIDTA is 1.54x is extremely healthy and comfortable.
+Our credit rating has improved from A to A+ in the last FY and we are hopeful our improved financials and ratios will largely mitigate the interest rate increases in the larger financial system.